isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs on Donation.md

     <input type="checkbox" id="accordion7">
     <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What happens to the unclaimed/undonated CDC Vouchers 2025?  </span></label>
     <div>
- 			<p>As the CDC Vouchers expire on 31 December 2025, all unclaimed/ undonated CDC Voucher will lapse, and the amount will be returned to the Government for other national schemes.
+ 			<p>As the CDC Vouchers expire on 31 December 2025, all unclaimed/undonated CDC Voucher will lapse, and the amount will be returned to the Government for other national schemes.
 Therefore, households are encouraged to claim and utilise their CDC Vouchers within the validity period.</p>
 	</div>
   </li>
 	<li>